6.1.11.2 Inventive Step

 Date Published

-i. whether the nature and content of the documents are such as to make it likely or unlikely that the person skilled in the art would combine them;
+1. whether the nature and content of the documents are such as to make it likely or unlikely that the person skilled in the art would combine them

-ii. whether the documents come from similar or neighbouring technical fields and if not, whether the documents are reasonably pertinent to the particular problem with which the invention was concerned.
+1. if not, then whether the documents are reasonably pertinent to the particular problem with which the invention was concerned

 Paragraph 13.13 of the PCT ISPE Guidelines specifies the practices of combining teachings for Inventive step considerations.
-In general the inventive step consideration under the PCT is very similar to the approach used in Australian National examination.
+In general, the inventive step consideration under the PCT is very similar to the approach used in Australian National examination (see 5.6.6.2 Information against which inventive step is assessed).

 That is: